noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 ### picking a color pallete

-- some guys process (Css tricks)
+- from csstricks
   - determine the mood of your site to guide the development of a color pallete
   - find your main color
   - add 2/3 supporting colors
     - add additional supporting colors as needed
     - changing the tint (mixing with white) and shade (mixing with black)
-- some other guy
+- from invisionapp
   - start with greyscale
     - ensures a focus on useability and clear navigation rather than assigning colors to elements
     - focus on